 Description

-Londonderry Arms Hotel
+Londonderry Arms Hotel, Carnlough

-The five-bay annex to the north has a central entrance.
-Its roof is slated as the main block, with two chimneys at the extremities (the right chimney common with an adjoining property).
-Walls are smooth cement rendered and painted white with a black-painted plinth-like band along the base, a plain projecting eaves course, timber eaves board, and cast iron guttering and downpipes.
-Ground-floor windows are rectangular timber sliding sashes, 8 over 8 with horns, and first-floor windows are 6 over 6 with horns, all vertically hung with exposed frames set in plain reveals with projecting stone or concrete cills.
-Some ground-floor panes are Crown glass.
-Modern scrolling wrought iron grilles are fixed to ground-floor cills.
+The annex to the north is two storeys and five windows wide with a central entrance.
+The roof is slated as the main block with two chimneys at the extremities; the one to the right is common with an adjoining property.
+The walls are smooth cement rendered, painted white, with a black-painted plinth-like band along the base and a plain projecting eaves course with timber eaves board, cast iron gutter and downpipes.
+Windows are rectangular timber sliding sash, vertically hung, 8 over 8 with horns to the ground floor and 6 over 6 with horns to the first floor, all with exposed frames set in plain reveals with projecting stone or concrete cills.
+Some panes to ground floor windows are glazed with Crown glass.
+Modern scrolling wrought iron grilles are fixed to the ground floor cills.
 The entrance is a rectangular timber 4-panelled door surmounted by a plain rectangular fanlight set in a moulded timber frame, recessed between plain rendered pilasters with moulded bases and ornamental plasterwork brackets carrying a moulded cornice.
-The left-hand pilaster is fractured.
-Much creeper covers the upper portion of the annex façade.
+Much of the upper part of the façade is covered with creeper.

-The south elevation comprises the side wall of the gabled end bay, one window wide.
-The roof is slated as the main block with a chimney to the left.
-Walls are smooth cement rendered, lined and blocked, with a moulded plinth and moulded cornice returning from the base of the entrance front gable pediment.
-Windows are rectangular timber sliding sashes, 6 over 6 without horns, in recessed frames with plain reveals and projecting stone cills.
+The south elevation shows the side wall of the gabled end bay, which is one window wide, with roof and chimneys as described above.
+One original octagonal stoneware pot and one tall circular pot of ornamental design are visible.
+The wall is smooth cement rendered, lined and blocked, with moulded plinth and moulded cornice returning from the base of the entrance front gable pediment.
+Windows are rectangular timber sliding sash, 6 over 6 without horns, in recessed frames set in plain reveals with projecting stone cills.
 A PVC downpipe is present.

-The building stands at one end of a terrace facing the main street, with two small balustraded front enclosures to each side of the main entrance porch and along part of the south elevation.
-Stone balustrading, a later replacement for original plain iron railings, comprises shaped balusters on a low painted stone plinth carrying a broad painted stone coping.
-The extreme rear of the building backs onto a gabled corner building on High Street, a separate property with rendered walls and slated roofs.
+The building stands in the main street of the village at one end of a terrace, facing onto the street.
+Two small balustraded front enclosures flank each side of the main entrance porch and extend along part of the south elevation.
+Stone balustrading, a later replacement for the original plain iron railings, comprises shaped balusters on a low painted stone plinth carrying a broad painted stone coping.
+The extreme rear backs onto a gabled corner building on High Street, a separate property with rendered walls and slated roofs.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.